FischerUHH/HiTS-FLIP/README.md

+# Publication

 # HiTS-FLIP
-'high-throughput sequencing–fluorescent ligand interaction profiling' (HiTS-FLIP) is an experiment which enables the study of target-molecules with millions of different DNA-Sequences in parallel on a fow cell of next generation sequencers.
+'high-throughput sequencing–fluorescent ligand interaction profiling' (HiTS-FLIP) is an experiment which enables the study of target-molecules with millions of varying DNA-Sequences in parallel on a fow cell of next generation sequencers - in this case Illuminas MiSeq.

-There are two possible ways of examining the interactions between
+In the corresponding publication we present two different ways of examining the interactions between target-molecule and DNA:
+1. The experiment can be carried out by connecting an external valve to the tubing and controlling it via USB.
+BY addition of specific wait-times to the `recipe`, in which the execution of the sequencers main program pauses, the switching of the valve can be triggered as a custom python script reads out the `log`-files which are generated as the routine proceedes.
+This approach is recommended for setups which require larger amounts of reagents than 3 mL.
+2. The second approach uses soley the internal valve of the MiSeq subsequent to a "regular" sequencing.
+Therefore a used cartridge of the previous sequencing run has to be customized by removing the RFID and the clear top cover.
+After cleaning the contained tubes carefully they can be filled with a solution of the desired target molecule.

 # Installation Guide
 ## Hardware Requirements